 But it does come at a loss of your creativity and ownership.
 If you sign a book deal you lose your book’s copyright – forever.
 Ask yourself, In the long run, is this really in my creative best interest?
 Unfortunately, the reality of traditional publishing for many authors and this includes bestsellers, is very uninspiring.
 Publishers may not meet their expectations and there may be a lingering sense of frustration and disappointment.

 Many publishers will not deal with you, the spiritual author, directly, ever.
-They will only communicate with you through a literary agent who works to negotiate a contract on your behalf.
-It is difficult to access a literary agent to represent your spiritual book to a publisher, and even when you do, to find one that will give it the attention you think it deserves.
-Some agents don’t even have the courtesy to reply to your queries, yes, even the spiritual ones.
+They will only communicate with you through a literary agent who works on your behalf to negotiate a contract.
+However, it is difficult to access a literary agent to represent your spiritual book to a publisher, and even when you do, to find one that will give it the attention you think it deserves.
+Some agents don’t even have the courtesy to reply to your queries, yes, even the spiritual ones!

 The traditional publishing industry has been in major flux since the onset of print-on-demand services and the burgeoning of online technologies which have liberated the author from industry shackles.
 Big time publishers are under a lot of pressure because an individual can now be in complete control of their publishing destiny which traditionally was not the case.
 Therefore, today, publishing houses are only interested in a ‘sure thing’ – books that will certainly bring in a profit and so they are less likely to take a chance on a first-time author.

 And because of this financial stress, so many notable publishers including the mind-body-spirit variety, are either directly or indirectly associated with vanity presses.
 Vanity publishers offer authors book publishing, distribution, and marketing services at the author’s expense.
 They offer authors an embellished sense of association with their parent publisher company.
 That means, you take all the risk and not them, and you pay for the ‘privilege’ of ‘not really’ being associated with a reputable publisher.